For factual rebuttals of the misinformation promulgated by other nuclear advocates, please visit https://nuclear.foe.org.au/propaganda/

 The Japanese government’s estimate of Fukushima clean-up and compensation costs has doubled and doubled again and now stands at ¥21.5 trillion (US$187bn).
 Indirect costs will likely exceed that figure and total long-term direct and indirect costs will likely exceed US$500 billion.

-Ben Heard’s latest round of idiocy and misinformation ‒ this time on the Chernobyl death toll
+Ben Heard’s misinformation about the Chernobyl death toll

 Heard ignores a fundamental point: it’s perfectly reasonable for anyone to follow the lead of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) and argue that the long-term Chernobyl death toll is uncertain, but conflating that uncertainty with a long-term death toll of zero clearly isn’t defensible.
 Heard could refute the evidence that nuclear advocates (including Heard himself) routinely conflate or confuse an uncertain long-term death toll with a long-term death toll of zero.
 But the evidence is there for all to see and Heard doesn’t attempt to refute it.
 So Heard’s entire article can be read as an exercise in obfuscation.